-In this section, the base field is assumed to be an algebraically closed field with characteristic different from 2 and 3.
-Most computational aspects will target the specific case of finite fields but many formulas are defined over $\mathbb{Q}(j, t_1, t_2)$ and can be applied in a broader context.
+In this section, the base field k has characteristic different from 2 and 3, and points will designate geometric points (with coefficients in an algebraic closure), and rational points will designate points with values in k.
+Most computational aspects will target the specific case of finite fields but many formulas are also valid over $\mathbb{Q}(j, t_1, t_2)$ and can be applied in a broader context.